WamdamProject/WaMDaM-software-ecosystem/README.md

 ## Getting started: Work with WaMDaM application use cases (Reproduce reported results)

-1. Download the SQLite file with loaded data for the twelve US and Bear River Watershed datasets
+1. Download the [SQLite](https://github.com/WamdamProject/WaMDaM_UseCases/blob/master/UseCases_files/3SQLite_database/ReadMe.md) file with loaded data for the twelve US and Bear River Watershed datasets.
+Download and set up SQLite Manager
 2. Download the WaMDaM Wizard
-3. Download the Mozilla Firefox SQLite Manager Add-on to interact with the SQLite database and query WaMDaM tables
-4. If you’re familiar with Python, you may use of adapt Python scripts to visualize results
+3. If you’re familiar with Python, you may use of adapt Python scripts to visualize results

 ## Getting started: Use WaMDaM for your own data.
 How Can I use WaMDaM?